AI-Powered Facial Mask Removal Is Not Suitable For Identification: Methods

 \subsection{Faces}

-We use four datasets of real faces: (1) {\em Different-IDs}; (2) {\em Same-IDs}, (3) {\em US-Senators}; and (4) {\em Doppelgangers}.
-The {\em Different-ID} dataset comprises $400$ distinct identities with one image from each identity (Fig.~\ref{fig:original-unmasked}, top row).
-The high-resolution images depict a range of genders ($200$ women; $200$ men), apparent ages, and races ($100$ Black, $100$ Caucasian, $100$ East Asian, and $100$ South Asian)~\cite{nightingale2022ai}.
+We make use of three datasets of real faces: (1) {\em Different-ID}, (2) {\em Same-ID}, and (3) {\em US-Senators}.
+The {\em Different-ID} dataset consists of $400$ faces of distinct identities with one image from each identity (Figure~\ref{fig:original-unmasked}, top row).
+The images are all $1024 \times 1024$ and depict diverse faces in terms of gender ($200$ women; $200$ men), apparent age, and race ($100$ Black, $100$ Caucasian, $100$ East Asian, and $100$ South Asian)~\cite{nightingale2022ai}.
 The {\em Same-ID} dataset consists of pairs of images from each of $100$ distinct identities.
-Each pair comprises two images of the same person in different environments, lighting, and poses.
+Each pair comprises two images taken of the same person in different environments, lighting, and poses.
 These faces are culled\footnote{\url{https://www.kaggle.com/datasets/hearfool/vggface2}} from the VGG2 dataset~\cite{cao2018vggface2} by selecting a pair of frontal facing unobscured faces for each unique identity with a minimum resolution of $512$ pixels.
-The {\em US-Senators} dataset consists of two images from $91$ members of the $116^{th}$ US Senate (2019-2021).
-Each image pair consists of a Senator wearing a COVID facial mask (obtained from online media outlets) along with their official (unmasked) Senate portrait photo.
-The {\em Doppelgangers} dataset consists of $63$ pairs of images of celebrity Doppelgangers, culled from a 2025 People Magazine article\footnote{\url{https://people.com/celebrity-lookalikes-photos-5724342}} ($17$ of the original pairs were excluded because the identities did not match in terms of gender or race, or the face(s) were non-frontal or low quality).
+The {\em US-Senators} dataset consists of two images from each of $91$ members of the $116^{th}$ US Senate (2019-2021).
+Each pair of images consists of a United States Senator wearing a facial mask (obtained from online media outlets) along with their official (unmasked) portrait photo.